blake-lee-38/blake-lee-38/README.md

 ### Blake Lee : blake-lee-38 ###

 My name is Blake Lee, I'm a Computer Science student at the University of Oklahoma and aspiring software engineer.
-Though I came to OU a Finance major, in just a few short years I fell in love with coding and development, which leads me here today.
+Though I came to OU a Finance major, in just a few short years I fell in love with the vast, powerful, enticing world of coding and development, which leads me here today.
 I am now pursuing a career in Software Engineering and use this space as a way to showcase my past projects both personal and through schoolwork, as well as whatever is peaking my interest at the moment.

 ## 💻 I'm Currently Building... ##
 - Digi-Lorax, an AI-Powered Chrome Extension to Promote Sustainable Shopping